 The development of liquor in the 16th century was slow.
 The production and distribution of spirits spread very gradual.
 Spirit drinking was still largely for medicinal purposes throughout most of the sixteenth century.

-- It has been said of distilled alcohol that ‘the sixteenth century created it; the seventeenth century consolidated it; the eighteenth popularized it.’1 That’s an over-generalization.
+- This has been said of distilled alcohol.
+That “the sixteenth century created it; the seventeenth century consolidated it; the eighteenth popularized it.”1 That’s an over-generalization.
 Yet it’s a useful way to think in general about spirits.

 - The original grain spirit, whiskey, appears to have first been distilled in Ireland.
 Its specific origins are unknown.2 But there is evidence that by the 16th century it was widely consumed in some parts of Scotland.3

 The Guild of Surgeon Barbers in Edinburgh was granted a charter to sell whisky.
 That reflected its medicinal use.

 King James IV of Scotland bought large amounts of Scotch whisky.
 It was from the Guild of Surgeon Barbers in the town of Dundee.
 That was one of the best known whisky producers of that time.

 The liqueur Benedictine was first produced by Benedictine monks in France.4

 The Irish judged quality of spirits in an unusual way.
 It was the higher the proportion of spices and aromatics it contained, the higher the quality.5

 “Although tequila and mescal are considered national beverages [of Mexico], they made their appearance only after the Conquest.
 That’s when the Spaniards brought the knowledge of distillation processes they had learned from the Moors.”6